-The Crusaders meets weekly on Sundays at 10:30am via Zoom.
+The Crusaders meets weekly on Sundays at 10:30am in Room 113.
 Singing, prayer, and Bible study represent the core nature of the Crusaders class.
 The group is a loving and caring class that offers Christ to all.
 Our door is always open to new and mature Christians who want to know more about the Bible.
 The Crusaders Class uses the International Bible Series and offers open discussion and emphasizes the sharing of our thoughts and experiences.
 Crusaders welcomes visitors and reaches out to care about each other and about you!
-Contact Jim Conklin for more details and a Zoom link.
+Contact Jim Conklin for more details.

 Our home group ministry is a Wesleyan tradition — John Wesley implemented small groups or class meetings to inspire creativity, foster accountability, and nurture spiritual growth within the body of Christ, the church.
 At Fairfax United Methodist, small groups are a place for grace, God’s presence to be realized, extended and received.
 To learn more, contact Pastor Pamela Kipps.